Perception, Control and Hardware for In-Hand Slip-Aware Object Manipulation with Parallel Grippers: Related Work

 An overview of the system is shown in Fig. \ref{fig:overview}.
 The gripper, equipped with F/T and velocity sensors, is mounted on a robot arm.
-A grasp force controller achieves the desired grasp force $f_d$, using feedback from the F/T sensors $\mathbf{f}^{(i)}$ to generate control signals $V_t$ for the motor controller.
+A grasp force controller -- based on the F/T sensors $\mathbf{f}^{(i)}$ -- takes as input the desired grasp force $f_d$ and produce the output voltage $V_t$ that drives the motor controller.
 During a brief initial exploration phase at object pick-up, contact properties are estimated based on readings from the velocity $\mathbf{v}^{(i)}$ and F/T sensors.
 The slip-aware controllers then use these contact estimations and sensor data to execute various slip commands.
+Notably, the slip-aware controllers are independent of the specific gripper dynamics, so in principle a different high-performance gripper could be used; however, the authors have not found a suitable commercial alternative.

 The paper is structured as follows: Section \ref{sec:gripper} presents the design of the gripper and the grasp force controller.
 Section \ref{sec:vel_sensors} details the relative velocity sensors and their calibration.
 The method for estimating contact properties is described in Section \ref{sec:contact_est}.
 Section \ref{sec:controlled_slippage} introduces the four slip-aware controllers.
 The experiments and results are discussed and analyzed in Section \ref{sec:results}.
 Finally, the conclusions are presented in Section \ref{sec:conclusions}.